-Daughter swooshed into the room with fresh towels, ready to get on with end of life care.
+The swish of a curtain being pulled back signalled Brenda's return, arms laden with fresh towels.
+As a registered nurse, she was quite comfortable with caring for a person whose life had just come to an end.
 I could hear a fraction of hesitation in her step, a pause, then tiptoeing footsteps as she made her way around the bed.

 She settled into her chair to wait, to give us time, as if watching her mother cradle a body was the most natural thing in the world.
 When I was ready, she handed me a facecloth.

 I walked over to the tiny sink by the bed, rinsed the cloth in warm water and lovingly washed away the last remnants of my husband's illness.

 Then I sat back down and just looked at him.
 I could not go.
 Could not leave him here.
 I wanted to do more.

 So begins my journey of grief, that raw emptiness one feels after the death of someone close.
 Yet you can’t stay in grief forever.
 There is healing, although at the time you just cannot fathom it.
 There is hope - yet what kind of hope?

 Hope that the person you loved and made a life with has not vanished, stamped out of existence completely?
 What a horrible, cruel concept.